Introduction

 Single and multi-pole structural analysis will include Linear and Nonlinear methodologies.

-Where available, results from real-world tests will be included in a separate database to help validate the other results collected.
+Where available, results from real-world tests could be included in the results comparison.